 Accelerating the physical healing process

 Remarkably Hunter (1987) has shown that it is possible to control the flow of blood in trance.
 It is not clear how this can happen, but it is clear that it does.
 In many cases it seems to be sufficient to have a positive attitude, it has often been noted that those most likely to recover from serious injury need to first feel that they can (King 1991).
 Gordon and Gruzelier (2003) describe a case study with a ballet dancer who recovers from debilitating muscular exhaustion using positive affirmation and self-hypnosis alongside a therapeutic and physical training plan.
 Not only did this dancer recover but actually improved and reached an extremely high standard, such that a one-act ballet was created with him in mind as the principal ballerina.
 Research, anecdote and experience point to a few key things that can be done to speed up the healing process:

 A powerful metaphor that I have used successfully in dealing with injuries is to visualise the affected part and associate it with a colour.
-Usually things in the body come in pairs (a left and right knee for example) visualising the healthy part would usually give a different colour, the colour of "healthy and healed".
-The final part of this self-healing process is to enter a meditative or hypnotic state and to visualise some mechanism of re-colouring the injured part with the healthy colour.
+Usually, things in the body come in pairs (a left and right knee for example) visualising the healthy part would usually give a different colour, the colour of "healthy and healed".
+The final part of this self-healing process is to enter a meditative or hypnotic state and to visualise some mechanism of re-colouring the injured part with a healthy colour.
 This could be through imagining a spray gun or a paintbrush for example.

 For other ideas on how to seed healing through visualisation, I would recommend King (1991).
 Repeating the healing metaphor over a period of time, and having a positive attitude, will, in my experience, speed up the recovery process.
 I do not know exactly how it works, but I do think the body-mind model has a degree of explanatory power.
 Whatever the mechanism, it is clear that hypnosis is a powerful addition to the more traditional approaches to healing and deserves to be explored and utilised much more.

 This article first appeared in: